dkfz-unite/unite-feed-omics/Docs/api-models-cnv.md

 - `"Gain"` - total number of copies is certainly higher than sample ploidy
 - `"Loss"` - total number of copies is certainly lower than sample ploidy
 - `"Neutral"` - total number of copies is certainly similar to sample ploidy
+- `"Undetermined"` - variant type is not certain

 #### Threshold Rule
 To round double value to integer there is `0.3` certancy threshold applied: